-These soils have less developed soil profile and mainly found in the valleys and hill slopes of Himalayas.
-These soils are immature and dark brown in colour.
+These soils have less developed soil profile and are mainly found in the valleys and hill slopes of Himalayas.
+These soils are immature and dark brown.
 This soil has very low humus and it is acidic.
 The orchards, fodder, legumes are grown in this soil.

 These are developed over the granite, gneiss, and quartzite of the Precambrian and Archean era.
 This soil performs well if irrigated.
-Generally, this soil has very less productivity.
+Generally, this soil has very little productivity.

 Grey and Brown Soil